-You will be given a list of medications and instructions about how to take them once you go home.
+You will receive a copy of these instructions as well as a list of medications and how to take them once you are home.

 Be Sure to Ask About:

 - Stitches, staples and incisions care.

 - When to resume medications.

 - Bathing and showering.

 - Pain (what to expect, what to do).

 - What to eat.

 - Physical activity.

 - Resuming sexual relations.

 - Driving.